TIL: How to Use DinD, localhost & Gitlab CI

 In this article, we will go over how you can manage your markdown blog posts from another git repository (repo).
 Separate to the git repository for your Gatsby site.
 This is the same process that I use to manage this repo.

 So what this entails is the source code for my Gatsby site is in a repo called portfolio-site on Gitlab.
 Then I have another repo for all of my blog posts (in markdown) called articles.
+During build time of the Gatsby blog, we will import the markdown files from our articles git repo and use it as a source of data for our Gatsby blog.

 ...